 You will know this step is complete for you when you have a clearer picture of how you have been operating in every day situations.
 At this stage, we are not trying to change anything, but simply watching and noticing.
 Observation along with the awareness it brings is a powerful precursor to lasting change.

-2. Boundaries are your birthright & owing your body
+2. Boundaries for empaths are your birthright & owing your body

 Everyone is entitled to boundaries.
 It’s your birthright.
 It’s your body; your energy field and you are meant to be completely in charge of it.
 Your boundaries are your own responsibility.
 If you are not implementing them, then no one else is going to do it for you and you will frequently feel depleted.